Last Updated on

 Are you doing night street photography?
 Then you’ll need to raise your ISO.

 Also, in the streets, subjects are always in motion and may appear and disappear within the flick of an eye.
 As such, you need to be armed with the right open-mindedness and creative approach to decide the effect you want to obtain.

-Knowing the right camera settings is key to capture lightning-quick scenes without compromising on image quality.
+Knowing the right street photography settings is key to capture lightning-quick scenes without compromising on image quality.

 Set your camera to Aperture priority mode (A or Av) if you want to have more control on the Depth of Field or Shutter priority mode (S or Tv) to have control on the motion blur.